cademirci/cademirci.github.io/_posts/2019-03-19-about-dark-page-design.md

 <br><br><br>
 -I have to build light designs.
 A white background always looks professional.<br>
 -This has become so boring.
 After all, black backgrounds are stylish.<br>
 -Ohw, this page is too gloomy now.
 Plus people will think about me a childish web lamer.
-Let's do this white.<br>
+Let's make this white.<br>
 -This is too bright!
 In anyway, aren't we coders do code on black IDEs?
 No eye strain is important.
 Return to black.<br>
 -This has become a Rock music blog, or a game console.
 This is unprofessional.<br>
 -No, no I don't want white, Spotify is cool.
 I will make it black again...
 <br><br><br>

-After all these, I have some ideas about it (finally).
+At the end of all these, I have some ideas about it (finally).
 To speak more analytically, I have to admit that dark backgrounds have some disadvantages:

 1. It is too easy to come up with gloomy, cheerless, pages that makes not the eye but the mood tired.
 To make it not this happen, is hard.
 2. There is always a risk of being unprofessional.
 Sometimes it looks like you are on a year-2005 lamer hacker forum.